7 days from £5050pp plus international flights.

 If you want to see the Galapagos Islands but don't fancy staying on a yacht, this could be just the thing for you!
-Island hopping whilst staying in lodges on three different islands.
+Island hopping whilst staying in small properties on three different islands.

 This is a very different way to see the Galapagos islands.
 Inside of choosing to base yourself on a yacht which sails from island to island (often overnight), you could choose to be land-based and take day trips out to see the islands.